Tekton

 • PersistentVolumeClaim → A PersistentVolumeClaim (a general Kubernetes concept, generally shortened to PVC) is a request for storage by a user.

-Create a file resources.yml that defines a PersistentVolumeClaim:
+Create a file resources.yml that defines a PersistentVolumeClaim able to store the git cloned project and buildpacks files:

 apiVersion: v1